Mayuzh/sam2_realtime/STREAMING_SETUP.md

 # SAM2 Realtime Streaming Setup

-This project publishes processed SAM2 output as browser-viewable MJPEG streams.
+This project publishes processed SAM2 output as production-oriented H.264/HLS streams.
 The public URLs are exposed with Cloudflare Tunnel and can be embedded in a frontend such as Vercel.
+Legacy MJPEG endpoints remain available for debugging.

 ## Stream Map